Written by Vira Talingting.

 There are a lot of benefits the moment you decide to process up.
 For one, it helps reduce errors by providing a definite guide.
 And if mistakes did happen, you have a document to review and backtrack what you have done and fix it.
 A process saves you time from trying to remember what step comes next.
 Not to mention how it allows you to maintain the quality of your output.

-An official workstation separate from your personal living space also gives you a more professional mindset geared towards tackling your work tasks for the day.
+Separate your official workstation from your personal living space.
+Doing so gives you a more professional mindset geared towards tackling your work tasks for the day.
+When I am sitting at my workstation, my mind is set on working and it helps me break my social media addiction too.

 Develop good habits and stick with them